 Qualifications and Compensation

-We will be accepting applications until October 13 with an anticipated start date of November 13, 2017.
+The application deadline is February 9, 2018 with an anticipated start date of July 9, 2018.
+To apply for this position, go to http://unc.peopleadmin.com/postings/133344.
 Complete the online form and submit a cover letter, resume, and a document with the names and contact information of three references (submit as three separate documents, please).
 Only Microsoft Word documents and PDF file attachments will be accepted.
 On campus interviews will begin after the application deadline.
-Further information regarding Department of Housing and Residential Education can be found at http://housing.unc.edu.
 The University of North Carolina at Chapel Hill is an equal opportunity employer.
-Application Link: https://unc.peopleadmin.com/postings/127854

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.